 The fifth grade language arts are divided in several subsets of subject matter: grammar, spelling, vocabulary development, reading comprehension skills, writing, and literature appreciation in all genres.
 Students will participate in small guided reading groups while learning comprehension skills and strategies.
 Literature circles, in which the students discuss their reading experiences, are another form of reading instruction utilizing class novels and independent reading.
 They also practice the important skills of listening to and accepting others’ interpretations of literature.
 A goal of fifth grade language arts is to apply all knowledge in this area to other subjects as they read, write, and discover through language.
-Some of the fifth grade literature selections include The Lion, the Witch, and the Wardrobe, Tuck Everlasting, Hatchet, and Charley Skedaddle.
+Some of the fifth grade literature selections include The Lion, the Witch, and the Wardrobe, Tuck Everlasting, Hatchet, and Where the Red Fern Grows.

 Fifth grade research skills are taught in integrated project units utilizing language arts skills and other content area topics to produce a documented research article using MLA style.

-Fifth grade Everyday Mathematics provides students with opportunities to practice skills through games, instructional design that revisits topics regularly to ensure long-term understanding and depth of knowledge, and activities that engage all students while making math fun.
-Students in fifth grade focus on three critical areas:
+Fifth grade Everyday Mathematics provides students with opportunities to practice skills through games, instructional design that revisits topics regularly to ensure long-term understanding and depth of knowledge, and activities that engage all students while making math fun and relatable.

 -developing fluency with addition and subtraction of fractions with unlike denominators,